jahnestacado/logia/README.md

         "port": 8080
     }
 ```
+The master/slave setup uses websockets which preserves the order of the logs.
+This enables us to gather logs for client-server applications and still read them from top to bottom without the need of applying any type of sorting.

 ### stdout
-By setting this properrty to true all logs will be printed in standard output.
+By setting this properrty to ```true``` all logs will be printed in standard output.

 ### dateFormat
 Set the date format.
 Uses [momentjs](https://momentjs.com/docs/#/displaying/) display format.